jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 f(z) =  \frac{1}{1 + e^{-(-0.6)}} = 0.3543
 $$

 Each node above will have its own set of weight (W) and bias (b).
 From the left most layer, we compute the output of each node and we feed forward the output through each layer.
 Eventually, the right most layer is the likeliness for each object classification (a school bus, an airplane or a truck).
 In this exercise, we supply the weight and bias values for each node to our android Pieter.
 But as the term "deep learning" imply, by the end of this tutorial, Pieter will manage to learn those parameters by himself.
-We still miss a few pieces of the puzzle, but the network diagram above lay down the fundation of our first deep learning network.
-In fact, this design can recognize the zip code written on a envelop with reasonable high accuracy.
+We still miss a few pieces of the puzzle, and we will go deeper into the details later in this tutorial.
+But the network diagram above already lay down the fundation of our first deep learning network.
+In fact, this network design can recognize the zip code written on a envelop with reasonable high accuracy.

 #### XOR
 For the skeptics, we will build an exclusive "or" (XOR) using a similar approach: